 CLOTHING & PPE

 Opt for a range of personal protective equipment (PPE) choices as a component of a comprehensive sun safety strategy to ensure the best possible protection against harmful UVR.
 Make personal protective equipment that reduces UVR exposure part of your regular uniform.

 - Hats should shade the head, face, ears and back of the neck with a wide brim.17

 - In general, clothing provides better protection than sunscreen.18,19

 - Tightly woven or UV-protective labelled clothing is recommended.20,21

 Myths & Facts

 Skin cancer isn’t a big issue.

 Skin cancer is the most common cancer in Alberta.
-Approximately 1 in 7 Albertans will develop a skin cancer in their lifetime.

 Even if treated quickly, skin cancer requires surgery and leaves permanent scarring.
 The average melanoma patient loses 28 days of work per diagnosis.22